uscensusbureau/citysdk/_pages/examples/d3-line-chart.md

 The data used is from the [Time Series International Trade: Monthly U.S. Exports by North American Industry Classification System (NAICS) Code](https://api.census.gov/data/timeseries/intltrade/exports/naics.html){:target="\_blank"} dataset, using the columns for 15-digit Air Shipping Weight, Vessel Shipping Weight, and Containerized Vessel Shipping Weight.

-We will use NAICS Code 111 or Crop Production, to see the effects of seasons on the crop exports of the US.
+We will use NAICS Code 111 or Crop Production, to see the effects of seasons on the crop exports of in the US.
 See other NAICS Codes [here](https://www.census.gov/cgi-bin/sssd/naics/naicsrch?chart_code=11&search=2012%20NAICS%20Search){:target="\_blank"}

 ## Setting up